textmate/latex.tmbundle/Support/help.markdown

 ## Preview Options

 Preview options are somewhat complicated depending on the viewer you choose.
-There are really two main cases.
-If you chose to use the previewer built in to webkit then the keep log window open preference has the following effect.
-If there are no errors or warnings, the `Typeset & View` window will immediately switch to showing you the pdf file.
-If there are no errors but some warnings then if the keep log window open preference is checked you will see the warning messages, and you must click the `View in TextMate` button to see the pdf.
+There are really two main cases:

+1. If you chose to use the previewer built in to WebKit then the “keep log window open preference” has the following effect:
+    * If there are no errors or warnings, the `Typeset & View` window will immediately switch to showing you the pdf file.
+    * If there are no errors but some warnings then, if the “keep log window open” preference is checked you will see the warning messages, and you must click the `View in TextMate` button to see the pdf.
 If the keep log window open preference is not checked then the warning messages will be ignored and you will see the pdf.

-If you use an external viewer then the `Typeset & View` window will automatically close if there are no errors or warnings, unless the keep log window open preference is checked.
+2. If you use an external viewer then the `Typeset & View` window will automatically close if there are no errors or warnings, unless the “keep log window open” preference is checked.

 # PDFSync